 For example, a landlord earning £60,000 from employment plus £25,000 rental income faces different planning opportunities compared to someone with a £150,000 property portfolio as their main income source.

-The Section 24 restrictions mean mortgage interest can only be claimed as a basic rate tax credit, not a full deduction.
-Professional property accountant services help you understand the impact and explore alternatives like company structures.
+Since full implementation in 2020/21, Section 24 has significantly impacted higher-rate taxpayers with mortgaged buy-to-let properties.
+Mortgage interest can only be claimed as a basic rate tax credit, not a full deduction.
+Professional property accountant services model the impact on your specific portfolio and explore mitigation strategies like company structures.

 Capital Gains Tax Planning